microsoft/Detours/README.md

 # Microsoft Research Detours Package

-Detours is a software package for monitoring and instrumenting API calls on Windows, where the APIs are implemented by dynamic-link libraries (DLLs).
+Detours is a software package for monitoring and instrumenting API calls on Windows.
 Detours has been used by many ISVs and  is also  used by product teams at Microsoft.
 Detours is now available under a standard open source  license (MIT).
 This simplifies licensing for programmers using Detours and allows the community to support Detours using open source tools and processes.